FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_install.md

 When you first start up NOMAD-CAMELS, you should see something like this:
 ![Initial window on start up](images/img.png)

-Clicking on the "Manage Instruments" button will open a dialog where you can install available instruments from the CAMELS repository (PyPi).
+Clicking on the "Manage Instruments" button will open a dialog where you can install available instruments from the CAMELS repository (PyPI).

 ```{image} images/img_1.png
 :width: 49%